Gardening Tips & Know How

 Plants in Florida and Arizona may have the same hardiness zone, but they’ll have very different rainfall requirements.
 Every plant on our website has a waterdrop symbol and rainfall range to help you choose the right plant for your location.
 Use the rainfall map to find your area’s yearly average amount of rainfall.
 We suggest you group plants together with similar water needs to make watering easy.

 If you live in the west, we recommend you select plants for Western gardens.
 Plants marked with the cowboy hat symbol are only suitable for drier western climates.

 Cold Hardiness Zones

 By choosing plants in your zone, you are assuring the plant is well suited for the expected weather extremes in your area.
 For example, plants rated for zone 5 will survive the coldest expected winter temperature of -15 degrees.
-If you live in very warm winter areas (zones 9-11) plants with zones 3-4 ratings are not recommended.
-The lack of freezing winter temperatures do not provide a time for winter dormancy (rest).
+If you live in very warm winter areas (zones 9-11) plants with zone 3 or 4 ratings are not recommended.
+The lack of freezing winter temperatures does not provide a time for winter dormancy (rest).

-Growing High Country Gardens’ Plants Across The US
+Growing High Country Gardens Plants Across The US

 The Intermountain West